Pages from the book, "The Philosophy and Science of Health"--Dr.

 of Type I diabetes is now available.
 It was developed in modern hospitals

-in Madras, India, and subjected to rigorous double-blind studies to
+in Madras, India, and subjected to rigorous double-blind studies to prove

-This approach apparently was capable of curing Type I diabetes in over
+apparently was capable of curing Type I diabetes in over 60% of the patients

-60% of the patients on whom it was tested.
-The major complication lies
+on whom it was tested.
+The major complication lies in whether the antigens

-in whether the antigens that originally led to the autoimmune destruction
+that originally led to the autoimmune destruction of these beta cells

-of these beta cells have disappeared from or remain in the body.
-If
+have disappeared from or remain in the body.
+If they remain, a cure is

-they remain, a cure is less likely; if they have disappeared, the cure
+less likely; if they have disappeared, the cure is more likely.
+For reasons

-is more likely.
-For reasons already discussed, this methodology is not
+already discussed, this methodology is not likely to appear in the United

-likely to appear in the United States any time soon, and certainly not
+States any time soon, and certainly not in the American orthodox medical

 The goal of any effective alternative program is to repair and restore